A. D. King: Early life

-Alfred Daniel Williams King was born July 30, 1930, in Atlanta, Georgia.
-He was a son of Reverend Martin Luther King (1899–1984), and Alberta Williams King (1904–1974), the youngest of their three children (the other two being Willie Christine, born September 11, 1927, and Martin Luther King Jr., born January 15, 1929).
-In contrast to his peacemaking brother, Martin, A. D.—according to his father—was "a little rough at times" and "let his toughness build a reputation throughout our neighborhood".
-Less interested in academics than his siblings, King started a family of his own while still a teenager and attended college later in his life.
-He was married on June 17, 1950, to Naomi Ruth Barber King (born November 17, 1931), with whom he had five children: Alveda, Alfred Jr., Derek, Darlene, and Vernon.
+Alfred Daniel King was born July 30, 1930, in Atlanta, Georgia.
+He was a son of Reverend Martin Luther King (1899–1984), and Alberta Williams King (1903–1974), the youngest of their three children (the other two being Willie Christine King, born September 11, 1927, and Martin Luther King Jr., born January 15, 1929).
+He and his siblings were disciplined with whippings by their father as young children.
+In contrast to his peacemaking brother, Martin, A. D.—according to his father—was "a little rough at times" and "let his toughness build a reputation throughout our neighborhood."
+Less interested in academics than his siblings, King started a family of his own while still a teenager and attended college later in life.
+He was married on June 17, 1950, to Naomi Ruth Barber King (November 17, 1931-March 7, 2024), with whom he had five children: Alveda, Alfred Jr., Derek, Darlene, and Vernon.

-Although as a youth King had strongly resisted his father's ministerial urgings, he eventually began assisting his father at Ebenezer Baptist Church.
+As a youth, King had strongly resisted his father's ministerial urgings, but he eventually began assisting his father at Ebenezer Baptist Church.
 In 1959, King graduated from Morehouse College.
 That same year, he left Ebenezer Baptist to become pastor of Mount Vernon First Baptist Church in Newnan, Georgia.